NodeOps-app/autogen/Docs/Sandbox/ai-agent-guide.md

 # Guide to use the AI agent

 > Currently, AutoGen does not allow you to start with an empty repository.
-It anticipates deploying an app with a provided Dockerfile or by creating one.
+It requires a deployable app with a provided Dockerfile (or it assigns an LLM to create one).

-Follow along with this tutorial to get started with a Next.js app and get coding assistant from the AI agent.
+Follow along with this tutorial to get started with a boilerplate Next.js app and get coding assistant from the AI agent.

 You will: